CLIxIndia-Dev/clix_vis_demo/pages/about.md

 layout: page
 title: About
 ---

- We are part of CLIx project, CIER, TISS, Mumbai.
-This website is created to give access to different platform datasets generated as part of implementation of CLIx project (basically, digital exhaust of students).
-Different teams across CLIx project can explore these datasets through visualizations provided on top of raw datasets.
-Questions explored in these visualisations are due to interaction of tech team with other teams in terms of platform data requirements, particularly research team.
+This alpha website provides access to Visializations of various datasets being generated from CLIxPlatform - a student learning platform - as part of Connected Learning Initiative (CLIx) project.

+Different teams across CLIx project can explore these datasets through visualizations built on top of raw datasets.

-  We have also collated different datasets and resources used for generating these visualisations.
+Questions explored in these visualisations are outcome of collaborative exploration between CLIx technology team and leasdership, domain and research teams.

+This is just an alpha site (very initial glimpses) towards an aspirational meta-visualization dashboard.